 - how and where you will market your services and/or products

 - how you’ll keep track of your finances.

 Purchasing an existing business has advantages and disadvantages.

-Make sure you know exactly what you're buying when you purchase the business.
+Make sure you know all about the business, and find out exactly what you're buying.
 For example:

-- Are the stock and fixtures (furniture, desks, shelves, lights, etc.) included?
+- Are the stock and fixtures (for example, furniture, desks, shelves and lights) included?

 - Will existing staff stay when you take over?

 - How much profit does the business normally make each year?

 - Do any business improvements need to be made?
 For example, do you need to buy any new equipment, or renovate the building and fittings?